 Does it hurt?

 The treatment can sting a little because we’re using IPL to create heat to destroy the pigment cells and as this builds up it may be felt.
-It’s been described as like having an elastic band flicked across your skin.
+Some describe it as like flicking an elastic band across your skin.
 The laser flashes incredibly quickly, so it is only a very brief sensation.
-A cooling gel is applied to the area being treated before the treatment takes place and we offer the use of a cold air jet to cool the skin as the treatment continues.
+We apply a cooling gel before starting, plus offer the use of a cold air jet to cool the skin as treatment continues.

 Are there any side-effects?

 As with all treatments affecting the skin there are of course small risks of side-effects.
 Immediately after treatment your skin may feel a little sore, but likely will be very mild.
-There may be some slight reddening of the area treated, although this doesn’t happen in all cases – it depends on the skin type and area treated.
-We apply a cooling aloe vera gel to all areas treated, which is very effective at reducing any inflammation that results.
-Any redness and sensation of warmth will last only a few hours, or maybe overnight, but soon disappears leaving no ill-effects.
+Depending on your skin type there may be some slight reddening of the area treated.
+We apply cooling aloe vera gel to reduce any inflammation.
+Any redness or warm sensation will only last a few hours – possibly overnight – leaving no ill-effects.

 What do I do now?